JackCampbell5/SasWebCalc/README.md

 - NG7 is the only instrument currently available
 - No incomplete gamma function available in javascript, so resolution calculations are not correct
-- 2D view is rotated by 90 degrees

 Anticipated features: